pagkly/Zed/Investopedia3/Hard Asset.md

 -   Office furniture
 -   Machinery

-However, hard assets can also be short-term assets, called [current assets](https://www.investopedia.com/terms/c/currentassets.asp), which are typically used up within one year.
+However, hard assets can also be short-term assets, called [[current assets]](https://www.investopedia.com/terms/c/currentassets.asp), which are typically used up within one year.
 Inventory, for example, could be a hard asset for a company.
 If a company manufactures machinery, the raw materials or inventory, such as the machine parts, would be hard assets.

 ### Paying for Hard Assets